 Working it out in the Resolution Center

-Open a case in the Resolution Center to work things out with your trading partner.
+To work things out with your trading partner, open a case in the Resolution Center.
 We'll help track and resolve your case.

-As a buyer, the Resolution Center will help you when:
+As a buyer, the Resolution Center helps you when:

-You pay for and receive an item, but it doesn't match what was described in the listing.
+You pay for and receive an item, but it doesn't match how the seller described it in the listing.
 For example, the listing says it's new but it looks used, or the listing says it's a book, but it's a DVD.

 You pay for an item but don't receive it.
-You may be covered by the eBay Money Back Guarantee for your purchase plus original shipping costs.
+The eBay Money Back Guarantee may cover your purchase plus original shipping costs.

-Occasionally, eBay Customer Support may handle the case and resolve the problem.
+Occasionally, eBay Customer Support may handle the case and help resolve the problem.

-As a seller, the Resolution Center will help you when:
+As a seller, the Resolution Center helps you when:

 Responding to a case